 Although the Tsujikawa-Hisamatsu electrochemical technique circumvents the limitations of the ASTM G61 method for highly-corrosion resistant alloys that would otherwise present transpassive dissolution before crevice corrosion, the method is time-consuming and challenging to automate.
-[136, 139] For this reason, Mishra and Frankel developed a simplified version of the ASTM G192 standard that replaces the PS step by a PD polarization.[137]
+[131, 134] For this reason, Mishra and Frankel developed a simplified version of the ASTM G192 standard that replaces the PS step by a PD polarization.[132]
 In the so-called PD-GS-PD technique, the potential is first scanned at 0.6 V/h (0.168 mV/s) until the predefined current density threshold.
 The threshold current density is, then, applied for 2-h to promote the initiation and propagation of crevice corrosion.
 After the 2-h GS step, the potential is reverted at a scan rate of 0.6 V/h (0.168 mV/s) until the hysteresis loop closes.
-The $E{B,Crev}$ is defined as a cross-over potential.
+The $E{R.Crev}$ is defined as a cross-over potential.

-The PD-GS-PD method has been successfully used not only on nickel alloys [64, 84, 139-142] but also stainless steels with varying degrees of corrosion resistance.[32, 33] FIG. 12 illustrates an E-i plot as well as the E vs. time curve recorded during the GS step of UNS N06059 (alloy 59) in 10 M Cl- at two different temperatures, as indicated.
-As seen in FIG. 12, crevice corrosion did not occur at 40 °C, as suggested by the lack of a positive hysteresis loop, which was later confirmed visually (not shown).
+The PD-GS-PD method has been successfully used not only on nickel alloys, [59, 76, 134-137] but also stainless steels with varying degrees of corrosion resistance.
+[29, 30] FIG. 11 illustrates an E-i plot as well as the E vs time curve recorded during the GS step of UNS N06059 (alloy 5923) in 10 M Cl- at two different temperatures, as indicated.
+As seen in FIG. 11, crevice corrosion did not occur at 40 °C as suggested by the lack of a positive hysteresis loop, which was later confirmed visually (not shown).
 Crevice corrosion was evident at 90 °C, and the hysteresis loop was about $\Delta E = 200$ mV.
-FIG. 12c shows the extent of the crevice attack after PD-GS-PD testing.
+FIG. 11c shows the extent of the crevice attack after the PD-GS-PD test.